View Joseph Dukert's Notice on baltimoresun.com and share memories

 |

-Joe took part in IAEE's groundbreaking visit to China in the early 1980s, meeting with the handful of energy economists who had survived Chairman Mao 's Cultural Revolution.
-He and other IAEE members presented papers in Beijing, Shanghai, and Hangchow while visiting energy facilities.
-Subsequently, he has been a frequent speaker at USAEE and IAEE conferences across the country and around the world.
+Much later in Joe's career, at the age of 75, Joe would become the oldest person ever to earn a Ph.D. from Johns Hopkins University School of Advanced International Studies (SAIS) in international relations, with a minor in economics.
+Joe was a prolific writer and wrote ten books and numerous monographs.

-Joe's last book (simply entitled Energy) is part of Greenwood Publisher's Business and Economics series.
-Contemporary examples in that book (published in 2008 and actually completed roughly a year earlier) are now out of date, but the principles and approaches it contains are still relevant.
+Joe retired in 2014, after 49 years as an independent energy consultant to government and industry.
+Before his work in this field, Joe had been associated with the U.S. space program (Project Vanguard) and had held editorial positions with The Baltimore News-Post.

-Joe retired early in in 20 14, after 49 years as an independent energy consultant to government and industry.
-Prior to becoming deeply involved in nation al and international energy policy, Joe had been associated with the U.S. space program (Project Vanguard) and had held editorial positions with The Baltimore News -Post.
-Born in Baltimore, he served in U .S.
-Air Force intelligence during the Korean War after graduating magna cum laude from Notre Dame (1951).
-Besides studying geopolitics for a year at Georgetown, he was one of three U.S. fellowship students in the first class at Johns Hopkins ' School of Advanced International Studies in Bologna , Italy (1955-56)-receiving his M.A. from SAIS much later (1993).
+Born in Baltimore, Joe served in U.S. Air Force intelligence during the Korean War after graduating magna cum laude from Notre Dame (1951 ).

-Joe has visited all 50 states and more than 60 foreign countries- including three trips to Antarctica and two all the way to the South Pole.
-He has written 10 books and numerous monographs.
-Topics ranged from an introductory book on nuclear energy for young people in 1962 (translated into French, Spanish, Portuguese and Tamil) to applications of thorium (in 1970 for AEC's highly regarded "Understanding the Atom" series) and a near-seminal book (with Hans Landsberg in 1981) on the differential impacts of high energy prices on various regions and income levels.
-On three occasions Joe drafted the final text of the document commonly identified as the U.S. National Energy Policy.
-Joe has long had a reputation for objectivity.
-As a consultant to DOE and its predecessors-the AEC and ERDA (under both parties, although he had been a Republican State Chairman and member of the Republican National Committee)-he helped develop numerous studies and reports.
-He has also served on advisory committees, inspection trips, and promotion panels for the State Department.
+Joe was involved in local politics and served as a delegate to Republican National Convention from Maryland in 1960 and 1964.
+In 1967, Joe, the Maryland State Chairman of the Republican Party, met Betty Cole during the filming of a political report for "Meet the Press."
+They married a year later.